bcgov/gcpe-hub/README.md

 This can be added to the [Project](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/define-compiler-option) (Gcpe.Hub.Legacy.Website) Properties...
 Build -> Conditional compilation symbols.

-Or this can be added as a parameter to msbuild (note that you must specify ALL DefineConstants in this parameter - it overrides the value in the csproj file):
+Or this can be added as a parameter to msbuild (note that you must specify ALL DefineConstants in this parameter - it overrides the value in the csproj file).

 `msbuild Hub.Legacy\Gcpe.Hub.Legacy.Website\Gcpe.Hub.Legacy.Website.csproj /t:Clean,Build /p:SolutionDir=C:\gcpe-hub\ /p:Configuration=Debug  /p:DefineConstants="DEBUG;TRACE;LOCAL_MEDIA_STORAGE"`

 **Note:** If you encounter an issue when running through the IDE like _"Could not find a part of the path … bin\roslyn\csc.exe"_.
 Try the following in the Package Manager console: